 A fixed background of a photograph popped up on several engineering websites.
 What I mean by a fixed background is a photograph enlarged greatly to fill the entire web page, then placed in the back, behind all of the content to create a background.
 Usually this type of background remains the same, never changing on the page or throughout the site, creating a “fix.”
 Most of the engineering websites with fixed backgrounds chose to use an original photograph of their company at work on a job site.
 However, two engineering companies chose blueprint scrolls instead.

-We have written more on this subject; please visit the Best Engineering Website Designs blog for five examples and the Engineering Website Must Haves blog for seven specific elements needed on every engineering website.
+We have written more on this subject; please visit the Best Engineering Website Designs blog post and the Engineering Website Must Haves blog for seven specific elements needed on every engineering website.